NLeSC/TEAM2018/README.md

 This does mean that it is good to involve your coordinator (and maybe the PI) when you write a sprint proposal.

-Since we expect the sprints to have well defined goals, you are basically doing a month of work in four days time (with added expertise you may not have yourself).
-So it should be pretty easy to convince everyone of the benifits.
+Since we expect the sprints to have well defined goals, you are basically doing a month of work in four days time, and with added expertise you may not have yourself.
+So it should be pretty easy to convince everyone of the benefits.